-- 1) The previous Chief Officer Corporate Solutions carried out a self-assessment against the CIPFA FM code and reported the findings of this to CMT in September 2021 and this was subsequently reported to Audit Committee in December 2021.
+1) The previous Chief Officer Corporate Solutions carried out a self-assessment against the CIPFA FM code and reported the findings of this to CMT in September 2021 and this was subsequently reported to Audit Committee in December 2021.
 One of the actions identified was putting in place a multi-year financial plan.
-Work is ongoing to agree the Council's Blueprint/Strategic Plan, aligned to the Medium Term Financial Strategy.
+The Council's subsequently approved a 2023-2028 Strategic Blueprint in June 2023, aligned to the Medium Term Financial Strategy.
 This will then inform the revised service plans, workforce plans and the long term sustainability of services.
-Current assessment of a budget gap of approximately £30 million for the Council over the next 5 years coupled with the current rate of inflation requires putting in place an approved multi-year financial plan key to developing the Council on a sustainable basis.
-Dedicated Financial Management CMT meetings have been implemented on a quarterly basis to challenge and scrutinise budgets in order to improve financial discipline. - 2) The Procurement Service is undergoing a service review and the Procurement Manager post is currently vacant and being recruited to.
-The Legal and Governance Manager is overseeing this service providing a level of assurance and compliance in the absence of the Procurement Manager.
-Issues arising from the reduced team capacity are the off contract spend and non-contracted spend within the organisation.
-Expired contracts and off contract spend is being managed through regular review at Budget Boards who work to ensure that the risk is managed and the appropriate remedial action is being taken; with oversight from the Executive Director and Chief Officers.
-In addition as part of the Council's Blueprint under theme1 follow the money a sprint looking at contract management and a review of transport is being progressed.
+Current assessment of a budget gap of approximately £20 million for the Council over the next 5 years requires putting in place an approved multi-year financial plan key to developing the Council on a sustainable basis.
+Dedicated Financial Management CMT meetings have been implemented on a quarterly basis to challenge and scrutinise budgets in order to improve financial discipline.